 There are a ton of places to eat in Wrigleyville and many options (you can check out my list of suggestions here).
-But after arriving back to the hotel later in the evening (we went to a night game) we decided to throw on pajamas and have food delivered to us.
+After arriving back at the hotel later in the evening we decided to throw on pajamas and have food delivered to us.
 Although there were still a few places open along the way, we went with DoorDash delivered (use this link for $15 off) directly to our hotel.
-They had places that were open and delivered up to 2 am in the area.
-Just keep in mind that you’ll have to meet them in the lobby since the elevator is accessed with a guest card only.
+Doordash has restaurants that are open and deliver until 2 am in the area.
+Please keep in mind that you’ll have to meet the Doordash driver in the lobby since the elevator is accessed with a guest card only.

 2800 N Clark St, Chicago, IL 60657

 Neighboring the hotel is the famous Chicago donut spot, Stan’s Donuts & Coffee.
 Stop in for a visit while you are there!
 The hotel gave us some coupons for a free donut with drink purchase when we checked in.
 These pricey donuts are huge, rich, and worth trying!
 Just be prepared to fork out $3-5 per donut, but consider it a dessert.
 The buttermilk bar was worth all the carbs.
 They also have a fabulous display of colorful KitchenAid blenders which caught my baker’s eye!

 Lots of shopping and restaurants surround the hotel.
 In fact, directly across the street is a TJMaxx and several smaller shops.
-A block away was eyed some cool looking bookstores and other boutique shops.
+A block away I eyed some unique bookstores and other boutique shops.
 A movie theatre and mini Walmart shopping center line the block as well.
 If you forgot something at home you’ll be able to easily replace it nearby!
 If you are taking the family, check out my post on family-friendly things to do in the area!